yoctoproject/poky/documentation/ref-manual/ref-variables.rst

       specifically set.
 Typically, you would set ``USE_DEVFS`` to "0" for a statically populated ``/dev`` directory.

-      See the ":ref:`selecting-dev-manager`" section in
-      the Yocto Project Development Tasks Manual for information on how to use this variable.
+      See the ":ref:`dev-manual/dev-manual-common-tasks:selecting a device manager`" section in the Yocto Project Development Tasks Manual for information on how to use this variable.

    :term:`USE_VT`
       When using
-      :ref:`SysVinit <new-recipe-enabling-system-services>`,
+      :ref:`SysVinit <dev-manual/dev-manual-common-tasks:enabling system services>`,
       determines whether or not to run a
       `getty <http://en.wikipedia.org/wiki/Getty_%28Unix%29>`__ on any
       virtual terminals in order to enable logging in through those